 Enable PING to Keep Alive is used to handle abnormal IPSec VPN connection disruption.
-It will help to provide the state of a VPN connection for router's judgment of
+It will help to provide the state of a VPN connection for router's judgment of redial.

 Normally, if any one of VPN peers wants to disconnect the connection, it should follow a serial of packet exchange procedure to inform each other.
 However, if the remote peer disconnect without notice, Vigor router will by no where to know this situation.
 To resolve this dilemma, by continuously sending PING packets to the remote host, the Vigor router can know the true existence of this VPN connection and react accordingly.
-This is independent of DPD (dead peer detection).
+This is independent of useful for s model only.

+DPD (dead peer detection).